junxit/us-congress-bills-114/bill.md

   > - **(a)** *Proceeds from transfer or sale of real property*
   >   - **(1)** *Deposit of net proceeds* Net proceeds described in subsection (c) shall be deposited into the appropriate real property account of the agency that had custody and accountability for the real property at the time the real property is determined to be excess.
   >   - **(2)** *Expenditure of net proceeds* The net proceeds deposited pursuant to paragraph (1) may only be expended, as authorized in annual appropriations Acts, for activities described in sections 543 and 545, including paying costs incurred by the General Services Administration for any disposal-related activity authorized by this chapter.
   >   - **(3)** *Deficit reduction* Any net proceeds described in subsection (c) from the sale, lease, or other disposition of surplus real property that are not expended under paragraph (2) shall be used for deficit reduction.
+Any net proceeds not obligated within 3 years after the date of deposit and not expended within 5 years after such date shall be deposited as miscellaneous receipts in the Treasury.
   > - **(b)** *Effect on other sections* Nothing in this section is intended to affect section 572(b), 573, or 574.
   > - **(c)** *Net proceeds* The net proceeds described in this subsection are proceeds under this chapter, less expenses of the transfer or disposition as provided in section 572(a), from a—
   >   - **(1)** transfer of excess real property to a Federal agency for agency use; or
   >   - **(2)** sale, lease, or other disposition of surplus real property.
-  > - **(d)** *Proceeds from transfer or sale of personal property*
-  >   - **(1)** *In general* Except as otherwise provided in this subchapter, proceeds described in paragraph (2) shall be deposited in the Treasury as miscellaneous receipts.
-  >   - **(2)** *Proceeds* The proceeds described in this paragraph are proceeds under this chapter from—
-  >     - **(A)** a transfer of excess personal property to a Federal agency for agency use; or
-  >     - **(B)** a sale, lease, or other disposition of surplus personal property.
-  >   - **(3)** *Payment of expenses of sale before deposit* Subject to regulations under this subtitle, the expenses of the sale of personal property may be paid from the proceeds of sale so that only the net proceeds are deposited in the Treasury.
-This paragraph applies whether proceeds are deposited as miscellaneous receipts or to the credit of an appropriation as authorized by law.

 - **(b)** *Effective date* The provisions of this section, including the amendments made by this section, shall take effect upon the termination of the Board pursuant to section 10 and shall not apply to proceeds from transactions conducted under section 14.